pact-foundation/docs.pact.io/website/blog/2022-05-04-pact-open-source-update-may-2022.md

 Welcome to the inaugural Pact Open Source update!

-This month Pactflow officially joins the SmartBear family, and with this, the Pact OSS community will be supported by SmartBear.
+This month PactFlow officially joins the SmartBear family, and with this, the Pact OSS community will be supported by SmartBear.
 We're excited to join SmartBear and together, expand contract testing to more developers and testers.
 [Read](https://pactflow.io/blog/pactflow-joins-the-smartbear-family/) more about what this means for you.

 The contributor community has been hard at work uplifting key languages to integrate our [Rust shared core](https://github.com/pact-foundation/pact-specification/issues/83?mc_cid=0ede309bca&mc_eid=UNIQID), enabling support for the latest features in the [specification](https://github.com/pact-foundation/pact-specification?mc_cid=0ede309bca&mc_eid=UNIQID), [plugins](https://github.com/pact-foundation/pact-specification/issues/83?mc_cid=0ede309bca&mc_eid=UNIQID) and more.‌
 ‌‌